terraform-providers/terraform-provider-opc/website/docs/index.html.markdown

 * `endpoint` - (Optional) The API endpoint to use, associated with your Oracle Public Cloud account.
 This is known as the `REST Endpoint` within the Oracle portal.
 It can also be sourced from the `OPC_ENDPOINT` environment variable.

+* `storage` - (Optional) Adds additional resources for Oracle IaaS Storage if the Oracle Account supports Storage Can also set via the `OPC_STORAGE` environment variable.
+Defaults to `false`.

 * `max_retries` - (Optional) The maximum number of tries to make for a successful response when operating on resources within Oracle Public Cloud.
 It can also be sourced from the `OPC_MAX_RETRIES` environment variable.
 Defaults to 1.

 * `insecure` - (Optional) Skips TLS Verification for using self-signed certificates.
 Should only be used if absolutely needed.
 Can also via setting the `OPC_INSECURE` environment variable to `true`.